thycotic/dsv-docs/product/dynamic-secrets/databases/postgresql.md

 1. **Create a Base Secret**

     In the CLI, create a base secret containing the credentials of the PostgreSQL account that will be responsible for creating new accounts on a given server.
-You must mark the secret as an PostgreSQL root secret by including **`type`** with a value of **`postgres`**.
+You must mark the secret as a PostgreSQL root secret by including **`type`** with a value of **`postgres`**.
 All fields in the **`data`** object are required.

     *Example Base Secret*: